 The Arikepay property is located in southern Peru in the Department of Arequipa, 58 km south of the city of Arequipa and 45 km south of Freeport-McMoRan's Cerro Verde copper-molybdenum mine.
 The property consists of six mineral claims totalling 4,000 hectares.

-Arikepay was known as a copper prospect with sparsely exposed porphyry style alteration on surface.
-In the 1990's, prior to the Company's ownership of Arikepay, a major mining company drilled four closely spaced reverse circulation drill holes on the property.
-There was no geological or assay data available to the Company from this drilling.
+There has been no exploration activity by the Company for the reporting period.